TL;DR

 The numbers paint a concerning picture.
 Data from the Health and Safety Executive (HSE) consistently shows work-related stress, depression, or anxiety as the leading cause of work-related ill health.
 Projections based on current trends indicate this will only intensify.
 The physical consequences are profound, with stress being a key trigger for everything from persistent headaches and digestive disorders to life-altering conditions like heart disease and autoimmune disorders.

 This article unpacks the true physical and financial cost of chronic stress in the UK.
-We will explore how this "stress shock" accelerates aging and fuels disease, and critically, how a robust private medical insurance (PMI) plan can serve as your personal health shield, providing rapid access to the diagnostics and treatments you need to reclaim your well-being.
+We will explore how this "stress shock" accelerates ageing and fuels disease, and critically, how a robust private medical insurance (PMI) plan can serve as your personal health shield, providing rapid access to the diagnostics and treatments you need to reclaim your well-being.

 It’s easy to dismiss stress as just a feeling—an unfortunate but temporary part of a busy life.
 However, medical science tells a different story.
 When stress becomes chronic, it fundamentally changes your body's chemistry and function, paving the way for physical disease.